Muscle Damage Recovery With Tart Cherries

 These noted anti-inflammatory benefits prompted researchers to explore whether tart cherries could be used to reduce pain, protect and accelerate muscle recovery.
-They learned that anthocyanins from tart cherries lowered inflammation-induced pain significantly lowered indicators of exercise-induced muscle damage.
+They learned that anthocyanins from tart cherries lowered inflammation-induced pain significantly and lowered the indicators of exercise-induced muscle damage.

 The experiment reviewed the impact of tart cherries on pain management following intense exercise.
 Runners participating in a 24-hour relay race were required to consume 2 – 355 ml drink daily containing either Cherry beverage or placebo for 1 week prior and during the race.
 (2 bottles 355 mL of tart cherry juice daily provides roughly 80 mg anthocyanins , an equivalent of 90 – 100 cherries.)